SKPG-Tech/PewPew-Live-SGA/README.md

 A [PewPew Live](https://pewpew.live/) lua mesh that has the Standard Galactic Alphabet.

 ## Why make it?
 It was made purely just for the fun of it and as a learning project.
 It is not meant to be something big that everyone uses.
-It includes my crappy lua code, so please don't judge me, thats why I made it to learn lua and [Blender](https://www.blender.org/) better.
+It includes my crappy lua code, so please don't judge me, that's why I made it to learn lua and [Blender](https://www.blender.org/) better.

 ## How To Use
 Using this alphabet is easy with the tools provided.
 Fork, download or git clone this repository to get started.\